-There is slight variation in the academic progress made between maths and English,
+There continues to be a slight variation in the academic progress made between maths and English,

 Maths English

-Cherry Garden 95% 90%
+Cherry Garden 66% 69%

-MAPP 100% 100%

-iASEND 86% 90%
+National Curriculum 86% 90%

-Qualifications 88% 80%
+Qualifications 86% 81%

 In the summer term 2023 the following qualifications were achieved:

 - 3 students gained their AQA Maths qualification at Entry Levels 1 - 2. - 11 students gained their AQA Science qualification at Entry Levels 1 - 3. - 2 students gained their GCSE Maths qualification - 7 students gained their GCSE English Literature qualification. - 3 students gained their GCSE Biology qualification. - 17 students gained their AQA Step Up to English qualification at Entry Levels 1 - 3. - 1 student gained their Functional Skills English qualification at Entry Level 3. - 7 students gained their Functional Skills Maths qualification at Entry Level 3 and Level 1. - 13 students gained their Functional Skills ICT qualification at Entry Level 3.